2012 Annual Science Report

 In collaboration with colleagues of the NAI MIT (Roger Summons et al.) and Wisconsin (John Valley, Ken Williford, et al.) teams, Eigenbrode is working to understand the spatial and molecular variations in stable carbon isotopes of sedimentary organic matter in the 2.7 to 2.5 Ga sedimentary record of Neoarchean Hamersley Province.
 This work was stimulated by the Rasmussen et al. Science paper and notable lack of analytical standardization, sample set integrity, and no consideration for alternative (biogeochemical) interpretations.
 The goal for this project is to assess how microbial inputs having a very broad isotopic range are preserved in the Archean record and if other non-biological components are recognizable.
 Most of our early work was steered towards developing a set of standards appropriate for Archean kerogens necessary for verifying results from the CAMECA 1280 Ion Microprobe.
 Preliminary results from three kerogen samples indicate a complex history of isotopic fractionation and organic partitioning.
 These results will be presented at AGU by Ken Williford et al.

-As part of the SLIce study funded by EXOB and MFR programs, a subset of the filtered particulates of glacial-ice meltwater and associated environmental samples in the glacial environments of Svalbard were analyzed by Dworkin and Callahan for amino acid compositions.
-These data were collected and molecular interpretations are in progress by Eigenbrode and Floyd.
-The amino acid results are being merged with other molecular results (fatty acids, PAHs, other hydrocarbons, bacterial and eukaryotic biomarkers, bulk lipopolysacchride, bulk in situ adenosine triphosphate, and dissolved molecules) and contextual data for the same samples.
+As part of the SLIce study previously funded by EXOB and MFR programs, a subset of the filtered particulates of glacial-ice meltwater and associated environmental samples in the glacial environments of Svalbard are being analyzed for fatty acid composition using a automated thermochemolysis GCMS method.
+These data are being collected by Eigenbrode and Floyd and molecular interpretations are in early stages.
+The fatt acid results are being merged with other molecular results (amino acids, PAHs, other hydrocarbons, bacterial and eukaryotic biomarkers, bulk lipopolysacchride, bulk in situ adenosine triphosphate, and dissolved molecules) and contextual data for the same samples.
 This comprehensive molecular biosignature study is the heart of the SLIce investigations and is aimed at distinguishing different organic inputs to ice.
 SLIce will provide mission guidance for organic studies of extraterrestrial ices.